 - 1. Findlay Digital Academy will provide a high-quality on-line curriculum that is aligned with the Ohio Content Standards in a supportive and effective learning environment. - 2.
-Parent/foster parent conferences will occur whenever a parent/foster parent or FDA requests a conference.
-Instructional Coaches will make an attempt to contact each parent/foster parent/student on a weekly basis via telephone call, text message or email.
-An annual open house will be held in November of each year to discuss student progress with the parent/foster parent in a face-to-face format. - 3.
-A student progress report will be mailed to the parent/foster parent on a quarterly basis. - 4.
-The FDA staff is available to meet with or talk with parents/foster parents from 10 AM-4 PM Monday through Thursday of every school week.

-- 5. Parents/foster parents may observe face-to-face tutoring sessions at any time.
-Parents/foster parents may volunteer to assist in these sessions.
-Parents/foster parents may attend any FDA Board of Directors meeting. - Findlay Digital Academy will provide every child with a computer to enable him/her to do his/her on-line work.
+Parent/foster parent/guardian conferences will occur whenever a parent/foster parent/guardian or FDA requests a conference.
+Instructional Coaches will make an attempt to contact each parent/foster parent/guardian/student on a weekly basis via telephone call, text message, email or virtual meeting.
+An annual open house will be held in November of each year to discuss student progress with the parent/foster parent/guardian in a face-to-face format. - 3.
+A student progress report will be mailed to the parent/foster parent/quardian on a quarterly basis. - 4.
+The FDA staff is available to meet with or talk with parents/foster parents/guardians from 10 AM- 3 PM Monday through Thursday of every school week. - 5.
+Parents/foster parents/guardians may observe face-to-face tutoring sessions at any time.
+Parents/ foster parents may volunteer to assist in these sessions.
+Parents/foster parents/guardians may attend any FDA Board of Directors meeting. - Findlay Digital Academy will provide every child with a computer to enable him/her to do his/her online work.